The Best SERP APIs

 Smartproxy’s SERP Scraping API resembles any of the first two options in features.
 It allows targeting countries and cities, selecting a browser, device, and getting parsed data from various Google properties.
 Like Bright Data and Oxylabs, it supports several more search engines, such as Baidu and Bing.

 The only feature that separates Smartproxy’s SERP Scraping API from the premium competitors is that it fails to support asynchronous requests.
 In other words, you’ll be collecting data over an open connection, with no option to batch search queries.
-Otherwise, this decent service has few caveats: it returns data in 6.04 seconds, offers a playground and polished user experience.
+Otherwise, this decent service has few caveats: it returns data in 6.09 seconds without fail, offers a playground and polished user experience.

-Price-wise, Smartproxy’s plans have a lower entry price than either of the premium options.
+Price-wise, Smartproxy’s plans have a low entry price.
 This makes it a good choice if you don’t absolutely need request batching via the API, or if you’re looking for a very easy-to-use tool.

 Read the Smartproxy review for more information and performance tests.